alexallware/flowbot/README.md

 * Docker and Docker Compose environment for Airflow
 * Airflow triggered Selenium bots
 * Airflow orchastrated ETL Pipeline with Postrgres as the database
-* Metabase for data analytics
+* DbGate for data analytics
+* Metabase for business intelligence